-This wedding took place on February 12, 2012 at Sree MahaMariamman Temple in Singapore.
-A week later, two video clips were uploaded to YouTube by MsMohanarajan on February 19, 2012.
+This marriage took place on February 12, 2012 at Sree Maha Mariamman Temple in Singapore.
+A week later, on February 19, Mohana Rajan, the bride, uploaded two video clips to YouTube.
 The first clip shows the groom, Dilip Kumar, entering the wedding hall and the second shows the bride, Mohana Rajan’s entrance.

 These two video clips have produced mixed reactions from viewers.
-In fact there are around 144 comments for groom’s entrance and 626 comments for the bride’s entrance on YouTube.
+In fact, there are around 144 comments for groom’s entrance and 626 comments for the bride’s entrance on YouTube.

 Some praise the clips while those who uphold the sanctity of marriage and wish to follow religious traditions censure them.

 “You guys had a grand fun entrance to your wedding and definitely put on a smile on more than a million faces..
 What a blessed way to start your journey of togetherness.
 Have a blessed married life! (sic) “

-Another person comments in YouTube: “Jaffna low caste culture is not considered as Tamil culture.
+“Jaffna low caste culture is not considered as Tamil culture.
 Indian cinema culture destroying pure Jaffna Tamil culture.
 These kinds of people should be outcasted from society.
 Ada thuuuuuu. (sic)”

 “I really liked the dancing.. just feeling bad that my Tamil culture is extremely ruined.
 You could have danced in your reception instead.
-You just forgot that it has a meaning to wear saary and all those traditional stuffs while during the wedding.
+You just forgot that it has a meaning to wear saari and all those traditional stuffs while during the wedding.
 You didn’t give any meaning to yours instead made it funny.
 I respect your freedom but think on your own.
 There is no need to do a Tamil traditional wedding if you don’t believe on it or want to make fun of it.
 I respect my culture, so do many! (sic)”

 Well, I am a Tamil and a Catholic and I believe in the sacrament and sanctity of marriage and wish to uphold the Tamil traditions.
 Not only Christians, but all religions agree and preach what I firmly believe.

-This couple follows Hinduism, which like Buddhism, is not a religion in the sense Judaism, Christianity or Islam are.
+This couple follows Hinduism, which like Buddhism, is not a religion in the sense, Judaism, Christianity or Islam are.
 Hinduism like Buddhism is a way of life.

 Thousands of years ago Samskaras or sacraments were instituted in Hinduism to bring sanctity and stability to the lives of the people and to integrate their personalities with the society they were born in.
-The ancient seers and sages, endowed with sacred knowledge, made it their bounden duty to transform the crude animal that we were, into Homo sapiens, with the help of the Samskaras.
+The ancient seers and sages, endowed with the sacred knowledge, made it their bounden duty to transform the crude animal that we were, into Homo sapiens, with the help of the Samskaras.
 In Hindu rituals, life is a cycle.
-From birth to death a person undergoes 16 Samskaras; and marriage is one of the most important among them.
+From the birth to death a person undergoes 16 Samskaras; and marriage is one of the most important among them.

-The rich, noble heritage of Hindu ethos proclaim that the sacrament of marriage impresses upon a person that earthly life should not be despised; rather it should consciously be accepted and raised to the level of a spiritual existence.
+The rich, noble heritage of Hindu ethos proclaims that the sacrament of marriage impresses upon a person that earthly life should not be despised; rather it should consciously be accepted and raised to the level of a spiritual existence.

 Hindu families live all over the world.
-Though some live outside India, they all have strong ties with the Hindu culture and way of life as practiced in India, and feel that they should, on such important occasions in life such as marriage, perform the Samskara in the traditional Hindu way by availing the rich, noble heritage of Hindu thought, ritual and tradition.
+Though some live outside India, they all have strong ties with the Hindu culture and way of life as practiced in India, and feel that they should, on such important occasions in life, such as marriage, perform the Samskara in the traditional Hindu way by availing the rich, noble heritage of Hindu thought, ritual and tradition.

 - Kazakhstan couple weds in Vedic way (thehindu.com)